-My love of black and white photography began in 1967 when I read The Eye of Eisenstaedt.
+My love of photography began when I read The Eye of Eisenstaedt.
 Shortly after that, my aunts Margaret, Julia, and Evelyn gave me a Kodak Instamatic camera for Christmas.

-I’ve been a documentary photographer since 1971, when the Glen Park Herald bought my pictures of fellow students at Lew Wallace High School who walked out to protest a teachers' strike that would have prevented seniors from graduating.
+I’ve been a photographer since the Glen Park Herald bought my pictures of fellow students at Lew Wallace High School who walked out to protest a teachers' strike that would have prevented seniors from graduating.

-My photography continues to capture and share the joy of living using whatever light is available.
-I document life with quiet and unobtrusive Leica M6TTL and M7 cameras, and a 35mm f1.4 lens, on Kodak Tri-X film.
+My photographs capture and share the joy of living using whatever light is available on Kodak Tri-X film in quiet and unobtrusive Leica M6TTL and M7 cameras, and a fast 35mm f1.4 lens.

-Inspired by what fellow photographer Bill Allard said after his picture of a tearful Peruvian shepherd boy motivated National Geographic readers to donate over $7,000 to replace the boy's flock of sheep: "As photographers, we’re always taking pictures, once in a while we get a chance to give back,” I donate one-third of the proceeds from my fine art image sales to charitable causes including Secours Populaire Français, Manna Soup Kitchen, and Jack Russell Rescue.
+Inspired by what fellow photographer Bill Allard said after his picture of a tearful Peruvian shepherd boy motivated National Geographic readers to donate over $7,000 to replace the boy's flock of sheep, “As photographers, we’re always taking pictures, once in a while we get a chance to give back,” I donate my share of the proceeds from my fine art image sales to charitable causes including Secours Populaire Français, Manna Soup Kitchen, and Jack Russell Rescue.

-To view an exhibit of framed 8 x 10 prints of my Paris images, please click the image below.
+To walk though an exhibit of framed 8 x 10 prints of my Paris images, please click the image below.

 To return to this home page from another page on this website, please click on my signature at the top of the page.